jieyouxu/jieyouxu-vs-compiletest/README.md

 # jieyouxu vs compiletest

 This repo records some of my adventures in ~~fighting~~ reworking [`compiletest`].
-Whether the rework ultimately is sucessful or not is not particularly important, what's important are the lessons we learned and the friends we made along the way.
+Whether the rework ultimately is successful or not is not particularly important, what's important are the lessons we learned and the friends we made along the way.

 [`compiletest`]: https://github.com/rust-lang/rust/tree/master/src/tools/compiletest